Cold dense quark matter with phenomenological medium effects: a self-consistent formulation of the quark-mass density-dependent model: Numerical results for the EOS under compact star conditions

 \item[(3)] Curve with $e^0_{ud} = e^0_{uds}$: This line is present only in the flavor dependent case (Fig. \ref{window_3flavor.png}$a$) and crosses the intersection between the $e^0_{ud} = 930 ~ \mathrm{MeV}$ and the $e^0_{uds} = 930 ~ \mathrm{MeV}$ curves, as expected.
 To the left of the $e^0_{ud} = e^0_{uds}$ curve, quark matter is 3-flavored at high $p$, 2-flavored at low $p$, and there is a first order phase transition between both regimes; i.e. we have hybrid matter II (Fig. \ref{fig:3fl_gibbs_dep}$d$) and sb-udQM (Fig. \ref{fig:3fl_gibbs_dep}$b$).
 To the right of this curve bulk quark matter is 3-flavored at any pressure; i.e. we have hybrid matter I (Fig. \ref{fig:3fl_gibbs_dep}$c$) and SQM (Fig. \ref{fig:3fl_gibbs_dep}$a$).
 In the flavor blind model the $e^0_{ud} = 930 \mathrm{MeV}$ curve is always below the $e^0_{uds} = 930 \mathrm{MeV}$ one, and these lines tend to overlap for small enough values of $a$.
 As a consequence, sb-udQM and hybrid matter II are not possible in panel (b) of Fig. \ref{window_3flavor.png}.

 \item[(4)] Curve with $c_s^0 = c$: The dotted line in Fig. \ref{window_3flavor.png} indicates the values of $C$ and $a$ for which the speed of sound at vanishing pressure and temperature ($c_s^0 \equiv c_s(p=T=0)$) equals the speed of light $c$.
 Since $c_s$ is a decreasing function of $p$ (see Figs. \ref{fig:3fl_cs_dep} and \ref{fig:3fl_cs_blind}), the region to the left of this curve is always causal.
 To the right, the EOS is acausal at low enough $p$.
 This is not necessarily a problem in the case of hybrid matter, provided that the hadronic phase is energetically favorable in the region where quark matter is acausal.
 However, such behavior is not admissible for self-bound matter because it exists all the way down to $p=0$.
 Thus, the gray region to the right of the $c^0_s = c$ curve is forbidden since the resulting EOS will always have an acausal regime at low enough $p$.
+Notice that the curve $c_s = c$ is almost vertical, meaning that the causality boundary depends only on the parameter $a$, i.e. on the intensity of the quark-quark interaction (see Sec. \ref{sec:4a}).
+Notice that for the typical value $a=1$ the model is comfortably within the causal region.
+Problems with causality arise for very strong quark-quark interactions with $a$ beyond $\sim 4-5$.

 \end{enumerate}

 All the previous curves define different regions in the parameter space that are shown and discussed in Fig. \ref{window_3flavor.png}.